Take Back: Reception

 "Take Back" received positive reviews from music critics.
-In an article of Jame World, Seth Figlerowicz was positive towards it sound, labelling it very "pleasant".
+In an article of Jame World, Seth Figlerowicz was positive towards its sound, labelling it very "pleasant".
 However, he did note that the composition was more suitable for the American audience than the Japanese music scene, hence the lack of success and "commercial appeal" in the latter region.
 Similarly, a contributing editor of CD Journal praised the song's longevity and R&B sound, and labelled it "impressive".
 An editor from Yahoo!
 Music Japan wrote on Koda's biography that the mixture of pop and R&B music was a "perfect balance of contemporary charm and vocals."
 Adam Greenberg, a writer of AllMusic, did not mention the original recording, but wrote about the Sunset in Ibiza remix from her remix album Koda Kumi Driving Hit's (2006), and stated: "When the DJs complement her voice just right, Koda can sound like any number of other singers. [...]
 "Real Emotion" and "Take Back" come out as something very similar to Ayumi Hamasaki's works."

 Upon its release, Koda felt insecure about the singles commercial performance, fearing about its first week sales and peak position.
 To an extent, "Take Back" experienced minor impact in Japan.
 It debuted at number 62 on the weekly Oricon Singles Chart with over 4,000 units sold in its first week, and peaked at number 59 in its following charting phase.
 Oricon ranked the song as her lowest-performing single on their chart, and is one of her only singles to miss the top 40; it has sold over 22,680 units in that region.
 Similarly, it opened at number 66 on the Count Down TV chart and peaked at number 63 the following week.

 In the United States, the Jonathan Peter's remix in English experienced success on the Billboard charts.
 The single entered the Dance Club Songs chart at number 33, making her one of the first Japanese acts to enter on any Billboard affiliated chart in years.
 The remix move 15 positions forward to its peak position of number 18, and was reconginized as the "greatest gainer"—dated on May 5, 2001; it spent 13 weeks inside the top 50.
 "Take Back" reached number 10 on the US Hot Dance Music/Maxi-Singles Sales chart, making her the first Japanese artist to achieve a top ten rank on that chart.
 Additionally, the maxi single spent a sole week at number 20 on the Hot Singles Sales chart.
 However, the original mix in Japanese is available to stream on services such as Apple Music and Spotify.